puppetlabs/puppet-specifications/language/resource-api/README.md

 To support the widest array of platforms and use cases, character encoding of a provider's inputs and outputs need to be considered.
 By default the commands API follows the Ruby model of having all strings tagged with their current [`Encoding`](https://ruby-doc.org/core/Encoding.html), and uses the system's current default character set for I/O. This means that strings read from commands might be tagged with non-UTF-8 character sets on input and UTF-8 strings transcoded on output.

-[TODO: is it IO or I/O?
-Or are they different?]

 To influence this behaviour, tell the `run` method which encoding to use and enable transcoding.
 Use the following keyword arguments:

 * `stdout_encoding:`, `stderr_encoding:` the encoding to tag incoming bytes.